 5-Day Sea Otter Kayak Tour - Kayaking Spring Island, Kyuquot, BC

-Recharge while sharing waters with sea otters, sea lions, and sometimes whales!
-Experience the welcoming wonder of this remote edge of Vancouver Island and the local Aboriginal culture.
-A perfect sea kayaking adventure for solo travelers, couples, families or groups.
+Recharge while sharing waters with sea otters and other marine life.
+Experience the welcoming wonder of this remote part of Vancouver Island and the local Indigenous culture.

 This trip has been selected by Destination Canada as a "Canadian Signature Experience"!
 These trips conveniently begin and end from your accommodation in Comox/Courtenay or Campbell River on Vancouver Island, include van transportation, a scenic boat ride to our Wilderness Retreat Base Camp, and the perfect mix of personal and group time on the west coast.